 Are you wondering if student loan interest rates change?
 Well, the answer is yes!
-Student loan interest rates can fluctuate over time, and borrowers need to understand the factors behind these changes.
+Student loan interest rates can fluctuate over time, and borrowers must understand the factors behind these changes.
 Why does it matter?
 Because changes in student loan interest rates can significantly impact your repayment plans and overall debt burden.
 Staying informed about interest rate changes is crucial to make better financial decisions.

 Factors Influencing Student Loan Interest Rates

-• The type of loan you choose, whether federal or private, will impact the interest rate you receive.
+- The type of loan you choose, whether federal or private, will impact the interest rate you receive.
 Federal loans typically have fixed interest rates set by the government, while personal loans may have variable rates determined by lenders.

-• Your creditworthiness and credit history are essential factors that lenders consider when determining your interest rate.
+- Your creditworthiness and credit history are essential factors that lenders consider when determining your interest rate.
 A higher credit score indicates a lower risk for lenders, which can lead to more favourable interest rates.
 On the other hand, a lower credit score may result in higher interest rates or difficulty securing a loan.

-• Government policies and legislation can influence student loan interest rates.
+- Government policies and legislation can influence student loan interest rates.
 Changes in laws or regulations related to student lending may impact how lenders set their rates.
 For example, recent legislation has allowed borrowers with federal loans to refinance at potentially lower interest rates.

 Understanding these factors can help you navigate the world of student loans more effectively and secure the best possible terms for your situation.